bertronika/copris/README.md

 The last argument, specified to COPRIS, can either be a character device (e.g. `/dev/ttyUSB0`) or a normal text file.
 COPRIS simply appends any received text to it.
-If nothing is specified, data will be printed to the terminal with corresponding `Begin-` and `End-Stream-Transcript` markers (`;BST` and `;EST`).
+If nothing is specified, data will be echoed to the terminal with corresponding `Begin-` and `End-Stream-Transcript` markers (`;BST` and `;EST`).